-2.4.2 Default Compilation Behavior
+2.4.1 Default Compilation Behavior

-Some flags have default values that are used if the flag is not specified on the command line.
-For example, the default name for an output file is filename. o for object files, where filename is the base name of the source file.
+Most compiler options have default values that are used if the option is not specified on the command line.
+For example, the default name for an output file is filename.o for object files, where filename is the base name of the source file.
 The default name for an executable program object is a .out.
-The following example uses the defaults in compiling two source files named
+The following example uses the defaults in compiling two source files named progl.c and progl.c:

 '''

-prog1.c and prog2.c:
+% cc prog1.c prog2.c

 '''